 Lots of places to get wet

 Cornwall with 300 miles of Coastline has beaches that meet every need.
 From a quiet safe family beach with gentle slopes such as Perranporth, Porthtowan and Holywell to huge surfing waves that come thundering in from the Atlantic at Newquay, Bude, Polzeath, Rock, Mawgan Porth, Watergate Bay and Gwithian on the north coast.
 Then there are the gentler beaches around Trevose Head including Trevone, Harlyn Bay, Booby's Bay, Mother Ivey's Bay, Treyarnon Bay and Porthcothan.
-And on the south coast there are many tiny coves and harbours, some with sandy beaches such as Looe, Par, Pentewan, Porthscatho, Porthleven, Praa Sands and Marazion.
+And on the south coast there are many tiny coves and harbours, some with sandy beaches such as Looe, Par, Pentewan, Porthscatho, Porthleven, Praa Sands, Marazion and Whitsand Bay.

 Look at this way: Cornwall has nine beautiful estuaries and more than 300 public beaches - quite apart from scores of coves, creeks and inlets which the tide obligingly disgorges each and every day.
 That's an awful lot of sand!
 Look to the north coast for the great Atlantic rollers, for majestic cliffs and for towering sand dunes (towans in Cornish).
 Look to the south for the mellower fishing village image, where all the contours of the countryside slip languidly down to the sea.